 From the south bank of the river at Brisbane Town, the track followed a chain of waterholes: One Mile Swamp (Woolloongabba), Burnett’s Swamp (Stones Corner), and Four Mile Swamp (Moorooka).
 It proceeded south crossing Rocky Water Holes Creek and Stable Swamp Creek to reach Cowper’s Plains where the Limestone track branched to the south-west.
 From here it crossed Canoe (Oxley) Creek and skirted Blunder Creek and McGuire’s Blunder (waterholes), proceeding over a ridgeline to cross Bullock Head Creek and Wolston Creek before fording Woogaroo Creek about three km upstream from its confluence with the Brisbane River.
 Here the overland road met the major thoroughfare the Brisbane River.
 To the west was the Red Bank outstation (Redbank) on Goodna Creek.
 From here, Six Mile Creek was crossed before ascending the Iron Bark Ridges from where it descended to cross Bundamba Creek and then headed west to reach Limestone (Ipswich).

-With a lack of Government action, the squatters formed.
-In 1844, Moreton Bay District Association and put some money on the table to fix some of the worse parts.
+In 1844, because of a lack of Government action, the squatters formed the Moreton Bay District Association and put some money on the table to fix some of the worse parts.
 It was decided to bypass the swamps at McGuire Blunder, but required a bridge over Canoe Creek at Oxley, about 2 kilometres above the crossing at the swamps.
 The costs were estimated at £40, Police Magistrate Wickham organised convicts to do the work and Commissioner for Crown Land Dr Stephen Simpson provided the logs.
 This also allowed travelers to bypass much of the swampy grounds near the creek.

 I have used that map and Mark’s information to try and trace the old convict road.
 In tracing the road, I am using a few speculative clues such as the indication that it followed waterholes, the fact that often old tracks are transformed into roads.
 As the track followed the river, creeks and waterholes, there was never one track rather several of them depending on which one could be used at the time.
 Most certainly certain parts of this road would follow existing track used by the local Aboriginal people.